-RCW 69.41.130 Savings in price to be passed on to purchaser.
+69.41.130 Savings in price to be passed on to purchaser.
 Unless the brand name drug is requested by the patient or the patient's representative, the pharmacist shall substitute an equivalent drug product which he or she has in stock if its wholesale price to the pharmacist is less than the wholesale price of the prescribed drug product, and at least sixty percent of the savings shall be passed on to the purchaser.
 [2012 c 117 § 365; 1986 c 52 § 2; 1979 c 110 § 3; 1977 ex.s. c 352 § 4.]

-- RCW 69.41.140 Minimum manufacturing standards and practices.
-A pharmacist may not substitute a product under the provisions of this section unless the manufacturer has shown that the drug has been manufactured with the following minimum good manufacturing standards and practices: - (1) Maintain quality control standards equal to those of the Food and Drug Administration; - (2) Comply with regulations promulgated by the Food and Drug Administration.
-[1979 c 110 \S 4; 1977 ex.s. c 352 \S 5.]
+69.41.140 Minimum manufacturing standards and practices.
+A pharmacist may not substitute a product under the provisions of this section unless the manufacturer has shown that the drug has been manufactured with the following minimum good manufacturing standards and practices:

+(1) Maintain quality control standards equal to those of the Food and Drug Administration;

+(2) Comply with regulations promulgated by the Food and Drug Administration.
+[1979 c 110 § 4; 1977 ex.s. c 352 § 5.]

-RCW 69.41.150 Liability of practitioner, pharmacist.
+69.41.150 Liability of practitioner, pharmacist.
 (1) A practitioner who authorizes a prescribed drug shall not be liable for any side effects or adverse reactions caused by the manner or method by which a substituted drug product is selected or dispensed.

-- (2) A pharmacist who substitutes a therapeutically equivalent drug product pursuant to RCW 69.41.100 through 69.41.180 as now or hereafter amended assumes no greater liability for selecting the dispensed drug product than would be incurred in filling a prescription for a drug product prescribed by its established name. - (3) A pharmacist who substitutes a preferred drug for a nonpreferred drug pursuant to RCW 69.41.190 assumes no greater liability for substituting the preferred drug than would be incurred in filling a prescription for the preferred drug when prescribed by name. - (4) A pharmacist who selects an interchangeable biological product to be dispensed pursuant to RCW 69.41.100 through 69.41.180, and the pharmacy for which the pharmacist is providing service, assumes no greater liability for selecting the interchangeable biological product than would be incurred in filling a prescription for the interchangeable biological product when prescribed by name.
-The prescribing practitioner is not liable for a pharmacist's act or omission in selecting, preparing, or dispensing an interchangeable biological product under this section.
-[2015 c 242 § 6; 2003 1st sp.s. c 29 § 6; 1979 c 110 § 5; 1977 ex.s. c 352 § 6.]
+(2) A pharmacist who substitutes an equivalent drug product pursuant to RCW 69.41.100 through 69.41.180 as now or hereafter amended assumes no greater liability for selecting the dispensed drug product than would be incurred in filling a prescription for a drug product prescribed by its established name.

+(3) A pharmacist who substitutes a preferred drug for a nonpreferred drug pursuant to RCW 69.41.190 assumes no greater liability for substituting the preferred drug than would be incurred in filling a prescription for the preferred drug when prescribed by name.
+[2003 1st sp.s. c 29 § 6; 1979 c 110 § 5; 1977 ex.s. c 352 § 6.]